nodejs/inclusivity/README.md

 one week review period.

-We believe that private spaces will mitigate the intense, often unintended public backlash people can often incur when dealing with a inclusivity situation.
+We believe that private spaces will mitigate the intense, often unintended public backlash people can often incur when dealing with an inclusivity situation.
 The goal for the private spaces is to create a safe space for education and understanding.

 ### Initial Membership